morganem0/eaas-docs/imagingCDs/readme.md

 One of the simplest methods is to run the program ``dd`` from the command line from a computer running a Linux operating system.
 Check out documentation for ``dd`` [here](http://www.gnu.org/software/coreutils/manual/html_node/dd-invocation.html).

-* *Note :  This method will need very little modification to run on a Mac.
+* *Note :  This method will need little modification to run on a Mac.
 If you are using a Windows operating system, [Cygwin](https://cygwin.com/index.html) provides a "Unix-like" environment and a large collection of open-source command line tools useful for this process.*

 ##### 1. open a terminal window.